circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/3- General template - zebrafish.md

 ## Data analysis
 > Describe how the data was analysed including any software used and its version.
 > Include any data processing (detrending, smoothing, averaging, etc).
+> Describe any statistical analysis.
 > Describe the methods used for period and phase analysis.

 # Dataset usage and access